 I based [Man-At-Arms] on the Spanish Conquistadors.
 I always wondered how those suckers had the nerve to do the things they did.
 They had to be ballsy beyond belief!
 Mattel’s marketing team was really on me to incorporate lots of technology, since Star Wars was still so popular.
 So I told them I could put high-tech gear on Man-At-Arms.
 I’d just read Piers Anthony’s classic science-fiction novel Sos the Rope, about a character who goes into a wasteland where a superior civilization had once lived.
 And he digs down and brings out their technology, which gives him a huge advantage over everyone else!
 So Man-At-Arms does that too.

 Man-At-Arms was actually originally designed by Mark Taylor for the never-produced Rob-N & the Space Hoods toyline.
+According to Dušan M., the character was originally going to be allied with an evil sheriff in that toyline.
 When that line failed to be green-lit, the character (or a version of him) was reused for Masters of the Universe.

 Update: Mark has reveled an early version of the character in his “Sketches 1” set of prints that he made available at Power-Con 2018.
 This character, called Paladin, has the familiar green and orange color scheme, and familiar helmet and face armor (albeit much more concealing in this version).
 His costume is much more primitive-looking than the more familiar Man-At-Arms design.
 The ventilator that was later moved to his chest area is up near his face here.
 He has a spiked orange mace at his side, but also carries a futuristic rifle.
 According to Dušan M, this was apparently the design used in the aforementioned Rob-N toyline, although it originally had a different color scheme.

-Also note the fur cloak on Paladin.
+Also note the fur cloak on the above design.
 That was a feature that appeared in the first ever MOTU minicomic, He-Man and the Power Sword.

 In this B-Sheet design by Mark Taylor (here he is given the working name of “Arms Man”), the conquistador element is quite evident in his helmet.
 His armor bristles with wires, hoses and gadgets.
 His mace weapon was originally supposed to function a bit like a flail, with the ball end of the weapon detaching from the handle to be swung about on a string.